-The honest answer is that it depends.
-A lot of factors can influence the cost of advertising on Facebook, such as the type of ad, your goals, the bidding process, and so on.
-We’ll get to them in a second and explain how each can influence your daily budget.
-Moreover, the social network doesn’t give you a set price when you are setting up your campaign, so the budget that worked for a small business might not generate the same results for another, even though they activate in the same niche.
+Well, that depends… a lot of factors can influence your ads cost on Facebook, such as the type of ad, your goals, the bidding process, your ad budget and so on.
+Facebook doesn’t give you a set price when you are setting up your campaign, so your daily budget that worked for a small business might not generate the same results for another, even though they activate in the same niche.

-Yes, as with all things digital marketing, there are no easy answers or simple solutions.
-But, by the end of this guide, you will understand better what the cost of advertising entails, how to analyze the factors that might influence your quote, and what to expect.
+There are no easy answers or simple solutions… But by the end of this guide, you will understand better what the cost of advertising entails – how to analyse the factors that might influence your quote, and what to expect.

-Although the costs may vary from business to business and it’s difficult to give exact numbers, there are some averages that you can analyze to get an idea of how much you can expect to pay to get your Facebook ads in the front of the right audience.
+Although the costs may vary from business to business there are some averages that you can analyse to get an idea of how much you can expect to pay to get your Facebook ads in the front of the right audience.

-According to a 2016 report, the average cost per click (CPC) is approximately 27.30 cents in the US and 28 cents globally.
-Although this is the average cost per click, the data shows that CPC’s can vary greatly depending on the campaign objectives.
+According to a 2021 report, the average cost per click (CPC) is approximately 1.72 cents globally.
+Although this is the average cost per click, the data shows that CPC’s can vary dramatically depending on the campaign objectives.

-Now, if you want to pay the lowest cost for your Facebook ads, then reports show that Sundays and Mondays are the cheapest days with the lowest CPC.
+Now, if you want to pay the lowest cost for your Facebook ads campaign, then reports show that Sundays and Mondays are the cheapest days with the lowest average Facebook CPC.

 So, now you have an idea of what you can expect to pay for advertising on Facebook.
-But, as mentioned before, these numbers are not set in stone.
+However, these numbers are not set in stone.
 Multiple factors can influence your Facebook marketing budget, so you may end up paying more or, on the contrary, less than the average.
 It may all sound like a guessing game, but it isn’t if you understand how advertising on Facebook works and what to expect.

 We’re talking here about your campaign objectives, the Facebook ads bidding process, your audience, your industry, and the ads quality.
 We’ll also look at some tips that can help you lower the costs of Facebook advertising.